YaleDHLab/dhlab-site/_events/2019-04-05-beyond-boundaries.md

 For last year's presentations, see the <a href='https://www.youtube.com/watch?v=IL3N4DAbcaA' target='_blank'>video recordings</a>.

-Beyond Boundaries is organized by the Yale Digital Humanities Lab, Yale Code4Good, and Yale STEAM and is open to the whole campus community and public.
+Beyond Boundaries is organized by the Yale Digital Humanities Laboratory, Yale Code4Good, and Yale STEAM.
+The symposium is open to the whole campus community and public.
 No advance registration is required.

 <br />